rclone/rclone/docs/content/overview.md

 This deletes a directory quicker than just deleting all the files in the directory.

-† Note Swift, Hubic, and Tardigrade implement this in order to delete directory markers but they don't actually have a quicker way of deleting files other than deleting them individually.
+† Note Swift, Hubic, and Storj implement this in order to delete directory markers but they don't actually have a quicker way of deleting files other than deleting them individually.